cowprotocol/cow-amm/docs/amm.md

 - While it's strongly discuraged behavior, there's nothing stopping the same CoW AMM from trading multiple pairs.
   A batch can include only a single custom order per AMM address (this is because a solver can `commit` to only a single order per AMM address).
   Moreover, if the AMM trades two overlapping pairs, settling one order may affect the reserve balance of an unrelated pair after the order is executed.
-- Even if an event is emitted, the order may be impossbile to settle.
+- Even if an event is emitted, the order may be impossible to settle.
   This can happen for example if the encoding of `staticInput` is invalid.

 ### Settling a custom order